Your Handy Guide To Preparing For Interior House Painting

 How long should I wait to move furniture back against the walls after painting?

 As with pictures and wall decorations, wait at least 48 hours – and longer if you can.
+If the paint isn’t properly dry, you run the risk of damaging the finish, or getting paint on your furniture.

 How do I maintain freshly painted walls in my home?